RadoslavSheytanov/bonus-automation/README.md

 3. **Bonus Code**: Enter the bonus code for the selected bonus type.
 This code will be used in the generated CSV file name.

-4. **Name**: Enter the name associated with the bonus.
+4. **Name**: Enter the agent's name associated with the bonus crediting.
 This name will also be included in the generated CSV file name.

 5. **Platform**: Select the platform from the dropdown list.
 The available options are:
    - PBULL